Debt ceiling bill clears key procedural hurdle to advance to House floor

 Votes in the Rules Committee typically fall along party lines, with the majority party supporting the rule and the minority party voting against it.

-Norman on Tuesday said “if we can stop it there I will stop it,” referring to the Rules Committee, and Roy on Sunday wrote on Twitter “We’re going to try” to stop the bill from clearing the House.
+Norman on Tuesday said “if we can stop it there, I will stop it,” referring to the Rules Committee, and Roy on Sunday wrote on Twitter he’s “going to try” to stop the bill from clearing the House.

 During Tuesday’s hearing, however, Massie said he planned to vote for the rule, virtually erasing any possibility of the bill being blocked from advancing to the floor.